abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/rtcpi/README.md

 ```
 readMemory(address, valuearray)
 ```
 Read from the memory on the DS1307.
-The DS1307 contains 56 - Byte, battery - backed RAM with Unlimited Writes
+The DS1307 contains 56 - Byte, battery-backed RAM with Unlimited Writes
 **Parameter:** address - 0x08 to 0x3F
-**Parameter:** length - Up to 32 bytes. length can not exceed the avaiable address space.
+**Parameter:** length - Up to 32 bytes. length can not exceed the available address space.
 **Returns:** Returns a Uint8Array type array of the data read from memory

 ## Usage